borglab/gtsam.org/_posts/2021-02-23-uncertainties-part2.md

 \end{equation}
 $$

 In this case we added an increment from the base frame at time $i$, that represents the new pose at time $i+1$.
 Please note that **the increments are defined with respect to a reference frame, but they do not require to specify the resulting frame**.
-Their meaning (representing a new pose at time $i+1$) is something that we -as users- define but is not explicit in the formulation. (*While we could do it, it can lead to confusions because in this specific case we are representing the pose at the next instant but we can also use retractions to describe corrections to the base frame as we will see later.*)
+Their meaning (representing a new pose at time $i+1$) is something that we -as users- define but is not explicit in the formulation. (*While we could do it, it can lead to confusions because in this specific case we are representing the pose at the next instant but we can also use retractions to describe corrections to the world frame as we will see in the final post.*)

 The graphical interpretation with the manifold is consistent with our general definition of retractions and frames.
 Using the exponential map on the right is defining a tangent space at $$\mathbf{T}_{WB_i}$$, which can be interpreted as a new *reference frame* at $$B_i$$, which we used to define the increment: